Can You Qualify for Both SSI and SSDI Monthly Benefits?

 Concurrent enrollment’s confusing rules seem to apply differently for each person.
 So, many people find the the application process difficult.
 You may find it extremely helpful to speak with a Social Security attorney near you free of charge.
 Attorneys charge nothing up front for expert claim help.

 Regardless of your current circumstances or claim status, remember — there are always exceptions.
 Federal benefit program rules change constantly, making getting through the system more difficult.
-Having a lawyer file your claim makes you nearly 3x more likely to get benefits right away.
+Having a lawyer file your claim makes you nearly 3x more likely to get benefits on your first try.

 Get Your Free Benefits Evaluation